rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

         sudo cloudbackup-updater -v

-    If the agent installation is not complete, that command will hang until it completes.
+    The command won't respond until the installation is complete.
 When it returns you to the shell prompt, proceed to the next step.

-3. Configure the bootstrap.

-    Run the agent with the --configure option to configure the agent.
+3. Run the agent with the `--configure` option to configure it.
     You will be asked for your Rackspace Cloud account username and password.

-        sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apikey> --flavor <flavor> --datacenter <datacenter> --apihost api.drivesrvr.com
+        sudo /usr/local/bin/driveclient --configure --username <username> --apikey <apiKey> --flavor <flavor> --datacenter <dataCenter> --apihost api.drivesrvr.com

+    - Use your Rackspace Cloud account username and API key for `<username>` and `<apiKey>`.
+For information about how to find your API key, see [View and reset your API key.](/how-to/view-and-reset-your-api-key)
-    In the example above, &lt;*flavor*&gt; is one of `privatecloud`, `raxcloudserver`, or `dedicated`, and is typically
+    - The value for `<flavor>` is `privatecloud`, `raxcloudserver`, or `dedicated`.
+Typically it is `raxcloudserver`.
-    `raxcloudserver`.

-    **Note**: For installation on an OnMetal server, you *must* specify the region and host name for the datacenter in order to connect.
-For an OnMetal server, best results have been received by setting &lt;*flavor*&gt; to `privatecloud` with the `--snet` flag.
+    - For installation on an OnMetal server, you *must* specify the region and host name for the data center in order to connect.
+For an OnMetal server, best results have been received by setting `<flavor>` to `privatecloud` with the `--snet` flag.

-    If you use any flavor other than `raxcloudserver`, the Backup Agent is shown as not installed in the **Backups** section at the bottom of the **Cloud Servers Details** page in the Cloud Control Panel, as shown below.
-However, items do show up as they should under the **Backup** tab in the Cloud Control Panel.
+    **Note**: If you use any flavor other than `raxcloudserver`, the agent is shown as not installed in the **Backups** section at the bottom of the **Cloud Servers Details** page in the Cloud Control Panel, as shown in the following screenshot.
+However, items do appear as they should on the **Backup** tab in the Cloud Control Panel.

     <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/Screen%20Shot%202015-10-15%20at%203.38.07%20PM.png" width="567" height="92" />